astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Find happiness inside you.
 Be at peace with yourself.
 - Learn to navigate the gray.
 Life is full of black and white, new and different situations.
 It's ok to not know the answers, make the decision you think is best and feels right to you.
 This means you are growing.
 - Stay close to anything that makes you glad you are alive.
-- If your motivations can't get you to work, let your worst nightmares motivate you.

 # March 22, 2018